This isn't theoretical. Each phrase below has a documented track record. If you're job searching, you're seeing most of these weekly.

 "Join our family"

-Family language is free.
-Competitive salaries, reasonable hours, and clear expectations cost money.
+Family language costs nothing.
+Competitive salaries and reasonable hours cost money.
 Watch which one they lead with.

 Red Flag 03